 On March 12, 2013, APAM completed its initial public offering (the "IPO").
 APAM was formed for the purpose of becoming the general partner of Artisan Partners Holdings LP ("Artisan Partners Holdings" or "Holdings") in connection with the IPO.
-Holdings is a holding company for the investment management business conducted under the name "Artisan Partners."
+Holdings is a holding company for the investment management business conducted under the name "Artisan Partners".
 The reorganization ("IPO Reorganization") established the necessary corporate structure to complete the IPO while at the same time preserving the ability of the firm to conduct operations through Holdings and its subsidiaries.

-As its sole general partner, APAM controls the business and affairs of Holdings.
+As the sole general partner, APAM controls the business and affairs of Holdings.
 As a result, APAM consolidates Holdings' financial statements and records a noncontrolling interest for the equity interests in Holdings held by the limited partners of Holdings.
-At March 31, 2022, APAM held approximately 85% of the equity ownership interest in Holdings.
+At March 31, 2021, APAM held approximately 82% of the equity ownership interest in Holdings.

 Holdings, together with its wholly owned subsidiary, Artisan Investments GP LLC, controls a 100% interest in Artisan Partners Limited Partnership ("APLP"), a multiproduct investment management firm that is the principal operating subsidiary of Artisan Partners Holdings.
 APLP is registered as an investment adviser with the U.S. Securities and Exchange Commission under the Investment Advisers Act of 1940.
 APLP provides investment advisory services to traditional separate accounts and pooled investment vehicles, including Artisan Partners Funds, Inc. ("Artisan Funds"), Artisan Partners Global Funds plc ("Artisan Global Funds"), and Artisan sponsored private funds ("Artisan Private Funds").
 Artisan Funds are a series of open-end mutual funds registered under the Investment Company Act of 1940, as amended.
 Artisan Global Funds is a family of Ireland-domiciled UCITS funds.
-Artisan Private Funds consist of a number of Artisan-sponsored unregistered pooled investment vehicles.